 Definitions of SEM sharing

 Useful sharing of the satellite data, baseline layers, analysis results and final mapping products depend very much on the circumstances of the event.
 It is assumed that SEM organisations will define the parameters of the Emergency Mapping Activation with the End User (s) who requested the mapping products.
 This information will be shared as needed within the SEM organisation if the disaster event is large enough to warrant job sharing among them.
 The shared work will be aggregated to meaningful mapping products.
-The delivery of the mapping products to the user shall honor the End User needs and will not be negatively influenced by the sharing that has occurred among SEM organisations.
+The delivery of the mapping products to the user shall honour the End User needs and will not be negatively influenced by the sharing that has occurred among SEM organisations.
 Finally, in the case of agreed collaboration the sharing among SEM organisations is highly desirable and some basic principles are described below.